d-wiltshire/stock-analysis/README.md

 ## Overview of Project

-The purpose of this analysis was to compute the total daily volume and percentage of change of various stocks, in order to clearly visualize the percentage by which each stock increased or decreased in value.
-The computation and visualization was performed for both 2017 and 2019 stock value figures.
-Visualization was improved by adding conditional formatting to highlight increased percentage values in green and decreased percentage values in red.
+The purpose of this analysis was to compute the total daily volume and percentage of change annually of various stocks, in order to clearly visualize the percentage by which each stock increased or decreased in value over a given timeframe.
+The computation and visualization was performed for both 2017 and 2018 stock value figures.
+Visualization was improved by adding conditional formatting to highlight increased values in green and decreased values in red.

 ## Results